 Also *always* make sure to put in your affiliate disclosure into the description of the pin, to comply by FTC guidelines.
 Something like [affiliate] should be sufficient.

-Then choose the board you want to pin it to (if you’re with Tailwind*, you could schedule the pin using their “schedule” button like you see beside the search bar, but I’m going to proceed with this tutorial as though you were just pinning it normally).
+Then choose the board you want to pin it to (if you’re with Tailwind*, you could schedule the pin using their “schedule” button like you see beside the search bar in my example pic, but I’m going to proceed with this tutorial as though you were just pinning it normally).

 Step 3 / View Pin

 Right after you have pinned something, a screen will pop up that shows other boards where that same pin lives, but in the bottom right hand there is a red “See It Now” button.
 Click that button!